 Who would have thought that pretty much everyone on the planet would know about this quaint village in Belgium?
 Waterloo also happens to be home of MasterCard’s only headquarters in Europe, and quite a lot of its residents are not Belgium natives.
 The village is only about 30 minutes away from Brussels and a lot of people who live in Waterloo commute to Brussels on a daily basis.

 If you ever visit the village definitely go to the Wellington Museum that houses some great exhibits on the famous battle.
 The actual museum is situated in the exact house where Duke of Wellington spent the nights before and after the battle.

-Football fans are always a bit nervous when they country has to play against Belgium.
+Football fans are always a bit nervous when their country has to play against Belgium.
 Their national team is fierce, and they have some of the best football players in the world who play in the best clubs on the planet.
-Lukaku, De Bruyne, Hazard and Fellaini are just a few of the names that dominate Belgian football even today.
+Lukaku, De Bruyne, Hazard, and Fellaini are just a few of the names that dominate Belgian football even today.

 The 2018 World Cup reminded us just how strong Belgium is – they scored eight goals against Estonia, nine against Gibraltar and they made it all the way to the semi-finals where they lost 0-1 to France.
 Considering just how many excellent players their national team has, their amazing performance during the World Cup came as no surprise to anyone.

 The Body Mass Index, popularly known as just the BMI, is the invention of Belgian astronomer and mathematician Lambert Adolphe Jacques Quetelet.
 He also founded the Brussels Observatory and played a big part in introducing statistical methods to social sciences.

 The Belgian inventor didn’t develop just the BMI; he is also the founder of anthropometry, which is another branch of science concerned with measurements of human individuals.